KnowJS/knowjs-browserify-live-coding/README.md

 (after shimming and uglifying them), and app- specific scripts to form a naive app.
-We showed off using client side rendering of swig templates, because why not.
+We showed off using client side rendering of swig templates, because why not!
 We also showed a client logging mechanism that allows the client to log directly to the server.
-Fun.
+Fun. :D